YoutubeTrendingPrediction/YoutubeTrendingPrediction/README.md

 ## Acknowledge

+This project is created for the course CSE583: Software Development for Data Scientists, at the Paul G. Allen School of Computer Science & Engineering within the University of Washington.
 Much appreciation to Prof. David Beck and Anant Mittal from the University of Washington for their support, guidance and encouragement in this project.